CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 ![Preview of sort on map and duration without applying a renaming.](./images/help/sort-tab-preview.png)

 ### Renaming replays
 You can now rename replays after parsing, either into an output directory or in place.
+You can either rename all replays, or only those that matched the latest used filter by ticking the `Select as input` checkbox on the search tab.
+If you want to experiment with the syntax without actually renaming your replays, make sure to tick off the `Preview` checkbox.
 After renaming, the transformation from the old to new filename will be shown in the output view.
 You can toggle between filenames only (hamburger icon) and the entire filepath (directory tree icon) by clicking on the button next to the 2 arrows.
 As you might have guessed, these 2 arrows are buttons for undoing and redoing a rename.
-The number of actions you can undo or redo can be configured in the advanced settings but by default is 5.
-If you are executing renames on many replays, be aware that this has the potential to quickly increase memory usage.
+The number of actions you can undo or redo can be configured in the advanced settings but by default is 10.
+If you are executing renames on many replays, be aware that this has the potential to quickly increase memory usage of BWSort.

-It is also possible at any point to always return to how the replays were named originally.
-Just tick off the checkbox `Restore original replay names` and execute the rename.
+It is always possible to return to how the replays were named originally.
+Just tick off the checkbox `Restore original replay names` and execute!.

 ![Rename replays according to a custom format.
 You can rename in place or into an output directory.
 The output area shows how each filename has changed.](./images/help/rename-tab-in-place.png)

+You can right click on a replay to open it in explorer or to select it in the search tab.

 #### Renaming syntax
 You can rename your replays by using special placeholders that start with the `/` character, currently BWSort supports the following placeholders:
-+ `WR` or `Wr`: Stands for WinningRaces, which will be replaced by a comma separated list of the races of the winning players.
++ `/WR` or `/Wr`: Stands for WinningRaces, which will be replaced by a comma separated list of the races of the winning players.
-+ `LR` or `Lr`: Stands for LosingRaces, which will be replaced by a comma separated list of the races of the losing players.
++ `/LR` or `/Lr`: Stands for LosingRaces, which will be replaced by a comma separated list of the races of the losing players.
-+ `R` or `r`: Stands for Races, which will be replaced by a comma separated list of the races of all players (excluding observers).
++ `/R` or `/r`: Stands for Races, which will be replaced by a comma separated list of the races of all players (excluding observers).
-+ `WT` or `Wt`: Stands for WinningTeam, which will be replaced by a comma separated list of all the names of the winning players.
++ `/WT` or `/Wt`: Stands for WinningTeam, which will be replaced by a comma separated list of all the names of the winning players.
-+ `LT` or `Lt`: Stands for LosingTeams, which will be replaced by a comma separated list of all the names of the losing players.
++ `/LT` or `/Lt`: Stands for LosingTeams, which will be replaced by a comma separated list of all the names of the losing players.
 Each team will be surrounded by parentheses.
-+ `T`: Stands for Teams, which will be replaced by a comma separated list of all the names of all players, excluding observers.
++ `/T`: Stands for Teams, which will be replaced by a comma separated list of all the names of all players, excluding observers.
 Each team will be surrounded by parentheses.
-+ `m`: Stands for map.
++ `/m`: Stands for map.
 This will print a short form i.e. the first letter of each word.
 This is sufficiently recognizable for most maps however some maps will have strange abbreviations.
-+ `M`: Stands for map.
++ `/M`: Stands for map.
 This will print the long form i.e. the full map name.
-+ `MU or Mu`: Stands for Match-up.
++ `/MU` or `/Mu`: Stands for Match-up.
 This will be replaced by the match-up.
-+ `d`: Stands for date.
++ `/d`: Stands for date.
 This will be replaced by the date in the year-month-day format.
-+ `D`: Stands for datetime.
++ `/D`: Stands for datetime.
 This will be replaced by the datetime in a format that resembles ISO-8601, without the timezone information, an example would be `2019-05-25T160510` which means 5 minutes and 10 seconds past 4 in the afternoon on 25th of May, 2019.
-+ `du`: Stands for duration.
++ `/du`: Stands for duration.
 This will be replaced by the duration of the replay in a short format, an example would be `01_05_15` which means 1 hour, 5 minutes and 15 seconds.
-+ `DU or Du`: Stands for duration.
++ `/DU` or `/Du`: Stands for duration.
 This will be replaced by the duration of the replay in a longer format by writing out the time units (hours, minutes, seconds).
 An example would be `1 hour 5 minutes 15 seconds`.
-+ `F`: Stands for game format.
++ `/F`: Stands for game format.
 This will be replaced by the team grouping to give an indication of what kind of game it was i.e. 1v1, 2v2, 3v3...
-+ `gt`: Stands for game type.
++ `/gt`: Stands for game type.
 This will be replaced by the actual game type as known by Starcraft such as TopVsBottom (TvB), Melee (M), OneOnOne (OvO),... in an abbreviated form.
-+ `GT or Gt`: Stands for game type.
++ `/GT` or `/Gt`: Stands for game type.
 This will be replaced by the full name of the game type.
-+ `P`: Stands for players.
++ `/P`: Stands for players.
 This will be replaced by a comma separated list of all players including observers.
-+ `p`: Stands for players.
++ `/p`: Stands for players.
 This will be replaced by a comma separated list of all players excluding observers.
-+ `<>`: Stands for player info block.
++ `/</>`: Stands for player info block.
 In this block you can specify arguments that will be applied to all players of the replay.
+This will return a list of the requested properties for each player, grouped by teams.
+You can add literal characters inside the block for example to surround the race with parentheses.
-  + `p`: Stands for player.
+  + `/p`: Stands for player.
 This will be replaced by the name of the player.
-  + `R:` Stands for race.
+  + `/R:` Stands for race.
 This will be replaced by the full name of the race of the player.
-  + `r`: Stands for race.
+  + `/r`: Stands for race.
 This will be replaced by the first letter of the race of the player.
-  + `W`: Stands for winstatus.
+  + `/W`: Stands for winstatus.
 This will be replaced by `Winner` or `Loser` depending on whether the player is a winner or loser.
-  + `w`: Stands for winstatus.
+  + `/w`: Stands for winstatus.
 This will be replaced by `W` or `L` depending on whether the player is a winner or loser.
-+ `O`: Stands for original.
-This will be replaced by the original name of the replay.
 + The following placeholders allow you to specify a non-negative (natural) integer.
 This corresponds to the identifier a player has in the game, unfortunately these are unpredictable.
-  + `Px`: Stands for player x.
+  + `/Px`: Stands for player x.
 This will be replaced by the name of the x'th player.
-  + `Rx`: Stands for race x.
+  + `/Rx`: Stands for race x.
 This will be replaced by the full name of the race of the x'th player.
-  + `rx`: Stands for race x.
+  + `/rx`: Stands for race x.
 This will be replaced by the first letter of the race of the x'th player.
-  + `Wx`: Stands for winstatus x.
+  + `/Wx`: Stands for winstatus x.
 This will be replaced by `Winner` or `Loser` depending on whether the x'th player is a winner or loser.
-  + `wx`: Stands for winstatus x.
+  + `/wx`: Stands for winstatus x.
 This will be replaced by `W` or `L` depending on whether the x'th player is a winner or loser.
++ `/O`: Stands for original.
+This will be replaced by the original name of the replay.
++ `/c`: Stands for counter.
+This will increment on each replay that is being renamed.
++ `/C`: Stands for counter.
+This is exactly the same as `c` aside from padding 0's to the left to give a consistent width to the counter.

 You can use these placeholders in an otherwise literally interpreted sentence: `Defiler tournament - /d - /Mu - /</p /r /w>` which would produce replays with names such as:
 + `Defiler tournament - 2019-05-03 - ZvZ - Jaedong Z W, CrispyDrone Z L`